puneetchopra2022/Docker/README.md

 -  #docker exec -it < conatiner name > bash    - exec into container
 -  #docker run -d < imagename > command - command to override the container default command
--  Restart Policies in Docker - no, unless-stopped( it is similar to the always flag the only difference is once the container is stopped manually it will not restart automatically even after restarting the docker daemon, until we start the container manually again.), on-failure(Restart the container if it exits due to an error), always (Always restart the container if it stops.
+-  Restart Policies in Docker - no, unless-stopped( it is similar to the always flag the only difference is once the container is stopped manually it will not restart automatically even after restarting the docker daemon, until we start the container manually again.), on-failure(Restart the container if it exits due to an non-zero exit code.
+Exit code :- 0 means no error), always (Always restart the container if it stops.
 If it's manually stopped, it's restarted only when the Docker daemon restarts or the container itself is manually restarted)
 -  #docker run --restart unless-stopped <imagename>
 -  #docker system df    -command to check disk space
--  #docker system df -v   - command to show container & image vise size
+-  #docker system df -v   - command to show container & image wiae size
 -  #docker run -d  --rm < imagename >   command to delete an container after exit
 -  #docker rename < oldcontainername >  < newcontainername >        - command to rename container
 -  #docker top < conatiner ID > — command gives details of Process id belonging to the container